 Some years ago, a psychiatrist created a little test to determine people’s well-being.
-It was 4 sentences that describe people in various states of mental health.
-They were:
+It was 4 sentences that describe people in various states of mental health:

 - I’m OK, you’re OK.